-Don't let the simple title fool you though, they are packed with flavour and make the perfect tea-dunking biscuit.
-They are also great cookies to cut out with cookie cutters.
+Don't let the simple title fool you though, they are jam-packed with flavour and make the perfect tea-dunking biscuit.
+Our recipe for spice biscuits is filled with the warm and aromatic tones of cinnamon, ginger, nutmeg and cloves.

-Another delicious South African biscuit recipe to try are these condensed milk cookies.
+Another delicious South African biscuit recipe to try is these condensed milk cookies.
 Alternatively, try these ultimate chocolate chip cookies without brown sugar.

 Jump to: